vanlictran/RainGauge-Rak3172/README.md

 # RainGauge
 The device uses LoRaWAN to uplink temperature, humidity and precipitation sensor data through calculation.

-Support sensors:
+Data will be sent every 30 ninutes, if there is rain, the sending time will be 5 minutes Support sensors:
 - [Digital humidity and temperature sensor - SHTC3](https://www.sensirion.com/products/catalog/SHTC3/)